harveyj/aoc/2024/README.md

 ## Day 9
 "Defragment" a giant array.
 Not conceptually hard but tons and tons of off by ones.

+REWRITE 12/28 OK this was super fun.
+- The first draft literally constructed the array.
+This took 20s.
+- Rewrite this to deal with spans as ints, not as the literal array.
+This took 4s
+- Realize that you can just keep track of the first gap of size n.
+This gets you down to 1s.

 Difficulty: 6/10

 ## Day 10